docker-rpm-builder/docker-rpm-builder/README.md

 ### Prebuilt images

-There're some prebuilt configurations for Centos 5-6-7+EPEL and Fedora 20-21-rawhide at [https://github.com/alanfranz/docker-rpm-builder-configurations](https://github.com/alanfranz/docker-rpm-builder-configurations); those are available on [my docker hub page](https://hub.docker.com/u/alanfranz/) as well, so they can be used immediately out of the box.
+There are some prebuilt configurations for Centos 5-6-7+EPEL and Fedora 20-21-rawhide at [https://github.com/alanfranz/docker-rpm-builder-configurations](https://github.com/alanfranz/docker-rpm-builder-configurations); those are available on [my docker hub page](https://hub.docker.com/u/alanfranz/) as well, so they can be used immediately out of the box.
 The following are all valid build images:

 - alanfranz/drb-epel-5-x86-64:latest
 - alanfranz/drb-epel-6-x86-64:latest